 Plan 2 or 3 evacuation routes, in case some roads are blocked.

-If you live in an earthquake zone, and there are a few in Canada (not just BC), then you must consider earthquake insurance.
+If you live in an earthquake zone, and there are a few in Canada (not just British Columbia), then you must consider earthquake insurance.
 We all hope the “big one” doesn’t hit in our lifetime, but just in case, as mentioned above, there are many things you can do to prepare for an earthquake.
 Adding earthquake insurance to your home insurance policy is one of the things you can do to be prepared.

 Traditional home insurance policies don’t include loss or damage caused by earthquakes; rather, you must specifically request that it be added to your policy.
 There will be an additional cost to add this coverage.
 Earthquake insurance typically has its own limit of insurance as well as a separate deductible, which is usually higher than the base deductible.

 While earthquake insurance can be pricey for those who own houses, Square One recommends it always be purchased on primary residences.
 It’s simply not worth the risk of going without earthquake insurance.
 The cost varies depending on where you live, and the risk of an earthquake occurring, as well as the amount of coverage required, and the deductible selected.
 For those renting their homes, or living in apartments or condos, earthquake insurance usually ranges from $5 to $50 per year.
-At Square One, some home insurance policies automatically cover loss or damage caused by earthquakes.
-No paying extra.

 Some people have little to no confidence that home insurance companies will be able to pay covered claims resulting from a major event.
 The reality is that numerous earthquakes and other disasters occur around the world each year.
 Insurance companies factor earthquakes into their prices, building reserves to pay for resulting claims.
 Some of the other things that help ensure insurance companies can meet their commitments: